FertileFragrance/TimeKiller/README.md

 python collect-dgraph.py <total_txn_num> <mu> <sigma> <interval_between_txns>
 ```

+Moreover, you need to modify the `commit-transaction-v2` function in `dgraph.clj` of the dbcdc-runner project, sending a request to the collector when a transaction commits.

-To reproduce each of these experiments, first start Dgraph cluster, Aion (just with default parameters) and collector, then start generator and runner until it finishes.
+To reproduce each of these experiments, first start Dgraph instance, Aion (just with default parameters) and collector, then start generator and runner until it finishes.

-To reproduce Figure 13 and 14, you need to add `--log_ext_flip` to run Aion and write some scripts parsing the log to count the number of flip-flops and the time spent on rectifying the EXT violations.
+To reproduce Figure 13 and 14, you need to add `--log_ext_flip` to run Aion.
+We provide a script `count-flip.py` to parse the log and count the number of flip-flops and the time spent on rectifying the EXT violations.

 To reproduce Figure 15, you need to record the time when the runner starts and ends executing the transaction to calculate the database throughput.
 To run without collecting history, don't send a transaction to collector with it commits.